How to transform your company into a distributed business

 The first step is risk-free and lots of fun — and it’s essential.
 Learn how the distributed business model and managing a remote team can help your company to grow.
 In a nutshell, backed by countless of studies done on remote workers, your team will be more productive, much healthier and you will have the chance to manage a truly diverse, multicultural and inspiring team.
 The change will influence your company’s growth — in real numbers and ROI.
 On the top of the increased productivity, you will have higher margins, access to the global talent pool and a much flexible business model.

 Learning about the benefits of a distributed company is free.
 My company, Anywhere, helps entrepreneurs like you to make the change and go remote.
-All of our resources are free, including our long-read book, which you can get from here.
+All of our resources are free, including our long-read book.

 Distributed business is not for everyone.
 If you have a medium-sized team, your company operates in the technology- or creative services space; chances are you are good to go.
 It is easier to make the switch if all your current processes are running online anyway.
 For everyone else, evaluate carefully.